arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
-Once you've had a chance to try this exercise, like my message in the chat, so I can have a good sense for  when we should regroup to move on. (remove from slides)

---{{0}}--
-(Copy the following into chat: "Like this message when you're done with "Your Turn 1"." )

---{{0}}--
 To get this data, we're going to want to write out SELECT * FROM alasql.allergies; When you run the query, you should see a table with five columns: start, stop, patient, encounter, and description.
 Note that while you would also get these same results if you just wrote FROM allergies instead of alasql.allergies, for the reasons we discussed before, we suggest writing the table name out using dot notation, so as to also include the dataset/schema name.

 --{{0}}--